Dear

 The appearance resulting from a lack of melanin (Barker, 2006).

-no melanin.
-The pigment melanin, which is responsible for black, brown, and yellow colors, is absent; specimens are pale
+melanin.
+The pigment melanin, which is responsible for black, brown, and yellow colors, is absent; specimens are pale in color,

 A single recessive mutation resulting in a lack of black pigment referred in both skin and eyes; bright red and orange predominate